havatv/qgisnnjoinplugin/help/source/index.rst

 among the index geometries (which are approximations of the original geometries).

-If the geometry type of the input layer is point, a spatial index on the join layer can be used.
+For input layers with geometry type point (or centroid approximation), a spatial index on the join layer will be used.

-For join layers with geometry type point, the index geometries are identical to the original geometries, so the join should be exact.
+For join layers with geometry type other than point, the user can choose to do an inexact join based on the join layer index geometries to speed up the join by checking "Approximate by index geometries".

-For join layers with geometry type other than point, the join will not be exact.

-For input layers with non-point geometry type, the user can force an index on the join layer to be allowed by checking "Approximate geometries using centroids".
+For input layers with non-point geometry type, the user can specify that the geometry centroids are used for the join by checking "Approximate geometries by centroids".
-In that case the join will not be exact.
+This means that the join will not be exact with respect to the original input layer geometries.

-For input layers with geometry type Point (or centroid approximations) and join layers with geometry type point, a spatial index on the join layer is created, and the *QgsSpatialIndex.nearestNeighbor* function of this index is used to find the nearest neighbour for each input feature.
+When a spatial index on the join layer is available, the *QgsSpatialIndex.nearestNeighbor* function of the index is used to find the nearest neighbour for each input feature.

-For input layers with geometry type point (or centroid approximations) and join layers with a non-point geometry type, the user can choose to use an index on the join layer, but in that case the approximated geometry of the join layer is used in the join.

-For input layers with other geometry types, the default is to use the *QgsGeometry.distance* function to find the distance between geometries.
+For input layers with other geometry types than point, the default is to use the *QgsGeometry.distance* function to find the distance between geometries.
 The feature of the join layer that has the shortest distance to the the geometry of the input feature is chosen as the nearest neighbour.